Hexagram 26大畜Great Restraint

 — Legge (1882)

 Line 1 is the bottom yang of the lower Qian trigram — the first stir of heaven's forward energy, still well beneath the restraining mountain above.
 The line text is four characters of unsentimental warning.
 There is danger.
 Advantage in stopping.
 The energy is real; the position is wrong; the moment for the great crossing the hexagram statement promises has not yet arrived.
-Pushing forward at line 1 is the failure of an actor who has confused the existence of capacity with the readiness to deploy it.
+Pushing forward at line 1 is the mistake of confusing the existence of capacity with the readiness to deploy it.

-In a decision context this is the line for the founder whose Series A has closed and whose first instinct is to spend the new runway on the largest available bet.
+In a decision context this is the line for the runner who has just got full fitness back and whose first instinct is to enter the hardest race on the calendar.
 The hexagram is explicit that the right move is the opposite.
 Stop.
 The accumulation phase is still active; the structural mountain above has not yet finished shaping where the energy will go.
 Pressing forward before the structure is built means the strength is spent on the wrong arc, and the wrong arc is the standard line-1 catastrophe in this hexagram: not failure of nerve but failure of timing, the energy released before the channel that would have carried it was complete.

 輿說輹。